PoonLab/clmp/INSTALL.md

     brew install flex
     ```

-## clmp Installation Procedure (Ubuntu and Mac):

-* Navigate to your preferred location in the filesystem and clone clmp from the GitHhub repository
+5. Navigate to your preferred location in the filesystem and clone clmp from the GitHhub repository
     ```
     git clone https://github.com/PoonLab/clmp
     ```

-* Compile and install the R package `clmp`
+6. Compile and install the R package `clmp`
     ```
     autoconf
     ./configure
-    R CMD INSTALL clmp
+    R CMD INSTALL .
     ```